gvnadir/react-key-concepts/README.md

 # react-key-concepts
-Exercices from the React Key Concept book
+Exercises from the React Key Concept book

 # 1. What is React?